haanmiba/haanmiba.github.io/_posts/2019-01-03-favorite-books-i-read-in-2018.markdown

 preview: "Let's take a peek into what I learned this year."
 ---

 Albeit a bit late, but I thought it would be good to share my favorite books from this previous year.
 Books offer me a portal to information and imagination that YouTube videos, movies, and TV shows cannot.
-And with that, here are my ten favorite books that I read in 2018!
+And with that, here are my seven favorite books that I read in 2018!

 ### 7) [Learning Python](https://www.goodreads.com/book/show/80435.Learning_Python?ac=1&from_search=true) by Mark Lutz, David Ascher